 “Many patients come through our door with pain associated with their excessive weight,” explains Dr. Richard Hayes of Great Basin Orthopaedics.
 “Often that is our first interaction with the patient and by then damage has been done.”

 In a British study, overweight women were three times more likely to develop knee osteoarthritis than those at a healthy weight.
-Carrying extra body fat may also lead to the releases of a hormone called leptin that some experts think may play a role in the development of osteoarthritis.
+Carrying extra body fat can also lead to the releases of a hormone called leptin that may play a role in the development of osteoarthritis.

 “Even when surgery can repair knee damage associated with excessive weight, the underlying problem needs to be addressed for long-term results,” says Dr. Hayes.
 “A sensible weight loss regime has to be part of the treatment plan.”